 We may be jumping the gun a little bit here, your holidays are not over yet, however we wanted to make sure that our new students are fully prepped to join our college in September!

-First things first, we have a brand spanking new building which you may have seen if you’ve popped over to our open days, but if not, take the time to have a look round on your first day as you’ll be the first set of students to ever work in this space.
+First things first, we have a brand spanking new building which you may have seen if you’ve popped over to our open days, but if not, take the time to have a look round on your first day.
 Cool hey?!

 Below we’ve put together a list of points to help you throughout your first year!